-St. John’s is a harbor town, and fishing (and seafood!) is part of daily life.
-You’ll see this in the activities you can do and lighthouses you can explore, as well as in its history, art, and food.
-One visit won’t be enough – this city has layers, like an archaeological dig, and you and your kids will want to keep discovering them.
+In this quaint harbor town, fishing (and seafood!) is part of daily life.
+You’ll see this in the family-friendly activities you can do and lighthouses you can explore, as well as in its history, art, and food.

-While there are many, many things for families to do here in St. John’s, here are my top 4 recommendations, as well as 1 great place to eat and 1 great place to stay while visiting Newfoundland with kids.
+While there are many, many things for families to do here in St. John’s, here are my top recommended family activities, plus a great place to stay and dine while visiting Newfoundland with kids.

 You can make snow goggles, try on snow shoes, and more – a whole slew of other interactive activities await.
 You’ll also see a polar bear, wild animals, a giant squid, enormous sea creature skeletons, and trilobites.
 You can read more about The Rooms in my review, here.